Skip to main navigation Skip to search Skip to main content

 Research student supervision

-I am available to supervise research students who are interested in motivation, teacher-student relationships, sense of beloning, school climate, and quantitative methods.
+I am available to supervise research students who are interested in teachers and students motivation, teacher-student relationships, sense of beloning, school climate, and quantitative methods.

 Education/Academic qualification